How long will artificial grass last?

 5. Pet odor management: If you have pets, promptly clean up pet waste and use a specialized pet deodorizer to effectively prevent odors from developing.

-V. How to restore flattened artificial turf?
+VII.
+How to restore flattened artificial turf?

 If your artificial turf becomes flattened over time, follow these restoration steps: